zlareb/Hangman/README.md

 # Hangman

-This is a hangman game where entering you recieve a hint when you press *.
+This is a hangman game where you recieve a hint when you press *.